What is a SOAP Note?

 Let’s start with a definition for each section of the therapy SOAP note:

-Objective: The objective section is factual and based on your observations as a therapist or healthcare clinician.
-This may include results of evidence-based tools, vital signs, physical manifestations of symptoms as well as any other data relevant to your patient’s case.
+The objective section is factual and based on your observations as a therapist or healthcare clinician.
+This may include results of:

 Now we’ve defined a SOAP note, let’s go over some best practices that your OT, PT, SLP or ABA therapy practice can implement right now for more efficient SOAP notes.